Akshaykesarkar/PRODIGY_DS_05/README.md

 # PRODIGY_DS_05
-We analyzed traffic accident data to uncover patterns linked to road conditions, weather, and time of day.
-By visualizing accident hotspots and key contributing factors, we identified trends that help explain when and where accidents are more likely to occur.
+We conducted an analysis of traffic accident data to identify key patterns influenced by road conditions, weather, and time of day.
+The dataset was first cleaned to ensure accuracy, and we then explored how these factors impact the frequency and severity of accidents.
+Descriptive statistics were used to summarize accident counts under different weather conditions, road types, and times of day.

+For visualization, heatmaps were employed to highlight accident hotspots, showing areas with high incident rates.
+Bar charts illustrated the correlation between accidents and specific contributing factors, such as wet roads or nighttime driving.
+This analysis provides insights into potential risk factors and helps in identifying critical areas for improving traffic safety and accident prevention strategies.